Master's Concentration

 Skills You'll Learn

-Develop and implement strategic plans
+Develop and implement strategic plan

 Manage budgets, finances, and healthcare economics